wojtekl/jQuery-Spellchecker/README.md

 5. Move jqueryspellchecker directory to CKEditors plugin directory.
 6. Move css, js and webservices directories to CKEditors directory.
 7. Append 'jqueryspellchecker' to 'extraPlugins'.

+## DONATE
+It's all free, but you know life's a b*tch and we need money to survive.
+So if you liked my work and want to donate me please send me an e-mail for details.